HadaNorm: Diffusion Transformer Quantization through Mean-Centered Transformations: Introduction

 Post-Training Quantization (PTQ) presents a promising solution for enhancing inference efficiency by quantizing weights and activations, especially for high-power demanding operations such as linear layers and large matrix multiplications.
 Despite its potential, PTQ faces substantial challenges, particularly when pushing activation bitwidth to 8-bits (A8) or weight to 4-bits (W4).
 Outliers are a major hurdle for low-bitwidth quantization: they can only be represented when a large quantization grid is used, leading to large bins and loss of precision for the majority of data.
 One approach to reduce outliers and consequently improve quantization is to apply invertible transformations to weights and activations, which do not alter the overall model output, but which do allow scaling outlier channels \cite{Xiao23}.
 Follow-up works \cite{Ashkboos24, Liu24, Ma24,Zhao25} use fast Hadamard transforms to mix channels, which effectively whitens the distribution and reduces outliers.

-This paper extends previous work by introducing a simple yet effective dynamic centering transformation, which can be combined with existing approaches to further reduce quantization error.
+This paper extends previous work by introducing a simple yet effective centering transformation, which can be combined with existing approaches to further reduce quantization error.

-\paragraph{Contributions.} Our contributions are as follows: \begin{enumerate}[itemsep=0pt,topsep=0pt] \item We argue why the efficacy of the Hadamard transform's mixing is significantly reduced due to mean and scale differences across channels (Figure \ref{fig:main_idea}). \item We introduce HadaNorm, a simple transformation that applies centering and rescaling of channels prior to a Hadamard transform to further improve performance of activation quantization. \item Empirically, we show that Hadanorm significantly improves quantization performance in image diffusion transformers (DiT).
-In particular, we show it reduces each quantizer's error consistently, and achieves a state-of-the-art CLIP score of 32.01 on PixArt-Sigma at W4A4. \end{enumerate}
+\paragraph{Contributions.} Our contributions are as follows: \begin{enumerate}[itemsep=0pt,topsep=0pt] \item We argue why the efficacy of the Hadamard transform for activation quantization is reduced due to mean and scale differences across channels (Figure \ref{fig:main_idea}). \item We introduce HadaNorm, a simple transformation that applies centering and rescaling of channels together with a Hadamard transform to further improve performance of activation quantization. \item Empirically, we show that HadaNorm significantly improves quantization performance in image diffusion transformers (DiT), resulting in a state-of-the-art CLIP score of 31.69 on PixArt-Sigma at W4A4. \end{enumerate}